-Explain how enzymes are classified and named.
-Describe the interaction between an enzyme and its substrate.
-Describe how pH, temperature, and the concentration of an enzyme and its substrate influence enzyme activity.
-Explain what an enzyme inhibitor is.
-Distinguish between reversible and irreversible inhibitors.
-Distinguish between competitive and noncompetitive inhibitors.
-Explain how vitamins related to cofactors and why they are necessary in the diet.
-Nuclei Identify the different molecules that combine to form nucleotides.
-Identify the two types of nucleic acids and the function of each type.
-Describe how nucleotides are linked together to form nucleic acids.
-Describe the secondary structure of DNA and the importance of complementary base pairing.
-Describe how a new copy of DNA is synthesized.
-Describe how RNA is synthesized from DNA.
-Identify the different types of RNA and the function of each type of RNA.
-Describe the characteristics of the genetic code.
-Describe how a protein is synthesized from mRNA.
-Describe the causes of genetic mutations and how they lead to genetic diseases.
-Explain how viruses reproduce in cells. repeatable online quizzes quizzes to spend at least the same number of hours completing this course.
-Do not put off working on the course and then expect to be able to complete it in a couple of days.
-Be sure to try to meet the target dates so that you can successfully complete the course.
+• Explain how enzymes are classified and named. • Describe the interaction between an enzyme and its substrate. • Describe how pH, temperature, and the concentration of an enzyme and its substrate influence enzyme activity. • Explain what an enzyme inhibitor is. • Distinguish between reversible and irreversible inhibitors. • Distinguish between competitive and noncompetitive inhibitors. • Explain how vitamins related to cofactors and why they are necessary in the diet.
+Nucle ic Acids • Identify the different molecules that combine to form nucleotides. • Identify the two types of nucleic acids and the function of each type. • Describe how nucleotides are linked together to form nucleic acids. • Describe the secondary structure of DNA and the importance of complementary base pairing. repeatable quizzes • Describe how a new copy of DNA is synthesized. online quizzes • Describe how RNA is synthesized from DNA.
+1 exams • Identify the different types of RNA and the function of each type of RNA. • Describe the characteristics of the genetic code. • Describe how a protein is synthesized from mRNA. • Describe the causes of genetic mutations and how they lead to genetic diseases. • Explain how viruses reproduce in cells.